techidaily/site-instagram-videos/source/_posts/new-in-2024-altering-your-voice-for-stories-and-reels-on-instagram.md

 ![change voice for Instagram Reels with Filmora](https://images.wondershare.com/filmora/article-images/change-instagram-reels-video-voice-filmora.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/h5uImbOWmTg?si=z4kP-R0QbXbBAJTa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Once you have recorded your voiceover, double click it on the timeline and you will find the audio editing pane which contains several audio editing tools such as fade in and fade out, pitch and denoise.
 Drag the slide bar on Pitch option to change your voice accordingly.
 The available values for the Pitch will be from -12 to 12.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/bofw6eJA7Bg?si=HM2gKZGH4L1otw3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Step 3: Export Your Voiceover Video